 Like any dependable friend, Canvas is a pretty solid choice when you have no other plans.
 This waterfront club is well known for its art and poetry events, which I have been fairly pleased to attend.
 Only a handful of people I know have strong opinions about Canvas, as there's about equal chance of having a fantastic night as there is in being slightly underwhelmed.
 For the most part, however, you're likely to find yourself comfortably 'whelmed' - neither overwhelmed nor underwhelmed, just exactly the amount of enjoyment one was hoping for.

 Vibe: concrete walls and square ottomans.
 Music: eclectic.
 Mood: "idk, we could go to Canvas?" "... mmm... ah, yeah why not!"

 This was the safe haven for all the employees of You Don't Know Good Music (Inc.) once Kilo closed.
 I must give congratulations to Cato for having made it past their first year.
-As someone who even celebrated a birthday there (which was overshadowed by Valentine's Day, not that I'm bitter or anything), I have to say that Cato did well for itself.
 I went there the first time when Figure It Out was trying to make it relevant (FIO is another party house that threw barbecues or something.
-Nobody hears from them, so who knows).
+You hardly hear from them, so who knows).
 Since then, it briefly became the new hang out of the I'm Cooler Than You But I Obviously Don't Try crew before settling into a comfortable crowd of eclectic socialites, expats in chinos and the occasional middle-ager.
 However, its short era has come to an end and the Chinatown club has officially closed its doors.
 It shall be fondly missed.

 Vibe: exposed brick walls and leather couches that were specially commissioned by the Cooler Than You crew.
 Good music.
 Friendly bartenders.